ratchov/snfmt/README.md

-# snfmt - safe and minimal snprintf-style formatted conversion
+# snfmt - extensible snprintf-like conversion

+## Description

+    snfmt(snfmt_func *func, char *buf, size_t size, const char *fmt, ...);
+    snfmt_va(snfmt_func *func, char *buf, size_t size, const char *fmt, va_list);

+The `snfmt()` function produces a string according to the given format, similarly to `snprintf()`.
+Custom conversions may be used between curly brackets.
+They are performed by the call-back function passed as the first `snfmt()` argument.

 Example:

     snfmt(myfunc, buf, size, "x = %d, ptr = {myobj:%p}", x, ptr);
     snfmt(myfunc, buf, size, "blob = {hexdump:%p,%u}", blob, sizeof(blob));

-The `snfmt()` function produces a string according to the given format, similar to `snprintf()`.
-It supports custom conversions through the call-back function given as its first argument.

-A user-registered conversion specifier (ex. `"{myobj:%p}"`) is composed by the conversion name, a collon, and the comma-separated list of specifiers used to fetch the function arguments from the `snfmt()` variable argument list.
+Custom conversion specifiers (ex. `"myobj:%p"`) are composed by a name, and an optional Colon followed by a comma-separated list of %-based specifiers.

-In the above example, the `myfunc` function is called by `snfmt` whenever a custom conversion needs to be performed.
+The call-back function is called by `snfmt()` whenever a custom conversion needs to be performed.
+Its prototype is as follows:

     union snfmt_arg {
             long long i;